mitya57/secretstorage/README.rst

 To build SecretStorage, use this command::

-   python3 setup.py build
+   python3 -m build

 If you have Sphinx_ installed, you can also build the documentation::

-   python3 setup.py build_sphinx
+   python3 -m sphinx docs build/sphinx/html

 .. _Jeepney: https://pypi.org/project/jeepney/
 .. _`python-cryptography`: https://pypi.org/project/cryptography/